Contact us: Business hours (phone/fax): (02) 9799 2258

 Tiger Lilies are beautiful flowers but they are deadly for cats!
 Ingestion of small amounts of plants or flowers of the Liliacae family can cause severe irreversible kidney failure and death in cats within three to seven days of exposure.
 Only cats are affected.
 So take care if someone gives you a lovely bunch of Tiger Lilies for your birthday.
 Don't let your cat near them!

-PET OWNERSHIP - I would like a pet.
+PET OWNERSHIP LAWS - I would like a pet.
 What laws should I be aware of?

 Australia has one of the highest rates of pet ownership in the world.
 To ensure the safety and wellbeing of the whole community, the Companion Animals Act regulates the responsible ownership of companion animals in New South Wales.